Naitiksri9/Summer_Assignment_2401921530149/Week 1/Day 2/Readme.md

 # Week 1 - Day 2
-Today I solved 3 problems based on Arrays, Hashing and Sliding Window.
+I solved the Problems given for DSA day-2 assignment
 ## Problems Solved
 ### 1. Maximum Subarray
 Using Kadane's Algorithm Found the maximum sum of a contiguous subarray.